 We love premium fonts because they are packed with features and include a commercial license, but there are some fabulous free Art Deco fonts out there that we just had to share.
 Just be sure to check the license before you use these to make sure you’re using them properly (many free fonts are licensed only for personal use).

 This typeface has classic Art Deco styling and would be great for lettering, invitations, and vintage-style designs and creative projects.

 The stepped curves in this font are a standard design element you’ll recognize in Art Deco.
 A solid choice for whatever project you’re working on.

 Elegant, sleek, simple, geometric — very Deco.
 This is a great option for page layout, website headers, flyers, labels, and more.

 Riesling is more ornamental and stylized than many of the Deco fonts we’ve seen.
 Try this one if you’re looking for something with a bit more pizzazz!

 Here’s a free sans-serif typeface with Deco styling.
 It comes with uppercase and lowercase letters, numbers, and limited punctuation.

 This Deco-inspired font is cute with its thin, curly details.
 Upper East Side is a good choice for headlines, posters, party invitations, and flyers.

 Final Thoughts on Art Deco Fonts

-Besides the perfect font, you’ll nail the Art Deco look by adding in sun rays, geometric shapes, stylized florals, and a metallic or kitschy color scheme.
+Besides typography, you’ll nail the Art Deco look by adding sun rays, geometric shapes and backgrounds, stylized florals, and a metallic or kitschy color scheme.